umbraco/rfcs/cms/0023-define-the-backoffice-extension-api.md

 - Implementation details

 ## Detailed Design
 The Umbraco Backoffice is a complex application that is composed of features from independent packages, implementor code, and the core.
 Everything can be customized and extended: from Property Editors, to Content Apps and even full Sections with custom Trees and Node Editors.
-Each extension needs to be easily maintainable and independently upgradeable without the fear of breaking other parts of the Backoffice.
+Each extension needs to be maintainable and independently upgradeable without the fear of breaking other parts of the Backoffice.

 The new extension API is inspired by [Micro Frontends](https://micro-frontends.org/) - a design approach conceived to solve this problem.
 It is  rooted in the idea that a web application is a compilation of independent features that can be developed by different teams and then fused to create a homogenous interface.
 The general concept fits well with the functionality of Umbraco and has answers to some of the challenges we see today.